 Applicants must be at least 17 years of age and have a high school diploma or GED.
+High school diploma must be from an accredited high school recognized by the Department of Education

 Persons interested in applying to Midwest Institute may submit an application on the Midwest Institute website, phone, email, or write for an interview appointment.
 Following the interview, the applicant must complete an application for review and evaluation by a school official.
 Admission is based to a great extent on the applicant's interest in the paramedical field, responsible attitude, and maturity.
 If for any reason an applicant is not accepted, all fees paid to the school will be refunded.